CLooker/HackerRank/README.md

 # HackerRank

-These are my solutions to some Hacker Rank problems in JavaScript and (some)
+These are solutions to HackerRank files.

-Clojure.
-There is a link to the actual problem (in the js files).
+The problem's url is in the `url.txt` file or the `.js` file.